maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 ### JSON
 + JSON is a lightweight data-interchange format; human-readable but easier for machines to parse.
 + **Feedback : JSON is a lightweight data-interchange format.
 JSON is human-readable, but easier for machines to parse.**
++ ```{"title": "The \"Big\" Router"}```
++ **Feedback : JSON strings can consist of any Unicode characters except for double quotes and backslashes.
+However, you can use double quotes and backslashes if you use the escape sequence first, so precede the characters to be escaped with a backslash as you would in C or Java.**

 ### JSON object
 + ```{```